IKIM-Essen/ClusterDocs/docs/slurm.md

 `salloc` allocates resources that can be used by subsequent invocations of `srun` or `sbatch`.
 By default, after allocating the resources `salloc` opens a shell **on the current node**: any `srun` or `sbatch` commands issued in this shell will use the allocated resources.
 When the user terminates the shell, the allocation is relinquished.

+The following example requests allocates a certain number of nodes for a limited amount of time.
+Note that the assigned nodes are not allocated exclusively unless specified, for example by requesting all available CPU cores.

 ```sh
 $ salloc --nodes=3 --time=01:00:00
 salloc: Granted job allocation 340227